kelvinadaisky/Student-Performance-Prediciton/README.md

-Here is a summary with added style to improve readability:

----

 # Decision Tree Regressor for Student Performance Prediction

 This Jupyter Notebook demonstrates how to use a Decision Tree Regressor to predict student performance based on various features.
 The workflow includes the following steps: